GeorgePearse/optillm-rs/README.md

 A Rust monorepo for implementations of optillm optimization techniques for LLMs.
 Provides multiple optimization strategies with a clear architecture for adding new implementations.

+> **Note**: This is a port of the Python [OptimLLM](https://github.com/coohom/optillm) library designed to seamlessly integrate advanced LLM optimization strategies into the [code](https://github.com/coohom/code) project (Codex fork).
+This Rust implementation enables high-performance deployment of OptimLLM techniques within Rust-based systems while maintaining API compatibility with the original research implementations.

 ## Quick Start

 ```bash